-The Clerk of Court will assign Training Panel members as second-chair attorneys to work with lead attorneys who are participating in the program, and will assign Training Panel members as lead attorneys to be supervised by a Federal Public Defender Office or CJA Panel attorney.
+The clerk of court will assign second-chair attorneys to work with lead attorneys who are participating in the program.

 VI.
-COMPENSATION AND EXPENSES
+COMPENSATION AND EXPENSES OF APPOINTED COUNSEL

-A. Training Panel attorneys.
+A. Hourly Rates

-- 1. Hourly Rates.
-Compensation to be paid to CJA Training Panel members on the cases on which they are second-chair will be \$100.00 per hour for in court and out-of-court services up to a maximum of \$2,000 per case.
-When assigned as the lead attorney, CJA Training Panel members shall be compensated at the rates paid to attorneys on the Criminal Justice Act panel. - 2.
-Expenses.
-The only expenses allowed to be incurred by a Training Panel attorney are travel-related, such as mileage and parking.
+Compensation to be paid to CJA Training Panel members will be \$100.00 per hour for incourt and out-of-court services up to a maximum of \$2,000 per case.

+B. Expenses

+The only expenses allowed to be incurred by a second-chair attorney are travel-related expenses, such as mileage and parking.
 Travel expenses will be reimbursed at the current mileage rate prescribed for federal judiciary employees at the time of the claim.

 Any other expenses, such as costs associated with experts (including interpreters), investigators, reproduction of transcripts or briefs, computer-assisted legal research, filing fees, etc., shall not be reimbursable to a second-chair attorney.
-Rather, it is the responsibility of the lead attorney to bear these expenses and seek reimbursement when appropriate.
+It will be the responsibility of the lead attorney to bear these expenses and seek reimbursement when appropriate.
 (See Guide, Volume 7, Chapter II, Part C - Compensation and Expenses of Appointed Counsel and Chapter III, Parts A and B - Authorization and Payment for Investigative, Expert, or Other Services.)

+C. Source of Payment

+Payments made to second-chair attorneys will be paid from the United States District Court's attorney admission funds (Special Court Fund).

+D. Payment Process

-- B. CJA Panel Attorneys.
-CJA Panel members appointed as supervising attorneys for Training Panel lawyers who are acting as lead counsel shall be eligible for compensation up to \$2,500 per case. - C. Source of Payment.
-Payments made to Training Panel second-chair attorneys and to CJA Panel attorneys acting as supervisors will be paid from the United States District Court's attorney admission fund (Special Court Fund). - D. Payment Process.
-At the conclusion of a case, the CJA Training Panel attorney shall complete a detailed memorandum supporting and justifying the total number of hours claimed.
+At the conclusion of the case, the second-chair attorney shall complete a detailed memorandum supporting and justifying the total number of hours claimed.
 The memorandum should include an itemization of services provided, by date, and indicate the number of hours (in hours and tenths of an hour) for each separate service provided.
-The claim for services shall be reviewed by the lead attorney for accuracy and be forwarded to the Clerk of Court for review and approval by the presiding judge.
+The claim for services shall be reviewed by the lead attorney for accuracy and be forwarded to the clerk of court for review and approval by the presiding judge.